-1. It seems to mostly be a movement for wearing traditional style clothing, like a common hobby, we shouldn’t over thinking it.
-If they want to wearing traditional and beautiful national costume, just let them.
+1. It seems to mostly be a movement for wearing traditional style clothing, like a common hobby, we shouldn’t overthinking it.
+If they want to wear traditional and beautiful national costumes, just let them.
 These rights and freedoms belong to them and no one can take away.

 2. The Hanfu Movement is a topic worth examining.
 You might find it surprising just how seriously some of its followers try to take it.
 In fact, they are just taking pride in their ethnicity by dressing up in traditional hanfu clothing, but they were not recognized and mocked.
 It’s very innocent, why can’t we give more understanding?

 3. This movement is in line with the actual situation and absolutely not harm others.
 There are 56 ethnic groups in China.
 The other 55 ethnic minorities have well preserved their traditional culture.
 There are really so many protection policies and preferential treatment for minority in China.
 On the contrary, the traditional clothes of Han nationality have been lost, this is so unfair.